-41. Any person who has passed the preliminary examination and beed entered as a Student-at-Law, as required by the Bye-Laws of the Society, prior to Michaelmas Term, A. D. 1902, shall not be obliged to pass the intermediate examinations, but shall be entitled to admission as an attorney on passing the final examination as heretofore: but such Student may take the intermediate examinations and receive credit therefor.
+41. Any person who has passed the preliminary examination and been entered as a Student-at-Law, as required by the Bye-Laws of the Society, prior to Michaelmas Term, A. D. 1902, shall not be obliged to pass the intermediate examinations, but shall be entitled to admission as a Student-at-Law on passing the final examination asheretofore: but such Student may take the intermediate examination and receive credit therefor.

-42. Any candidate at any intermediate examination who fails to 42.
-Any candidate at any intermediate examination who fails to make the required mark in not more than two of the subjects prescribed may, on payment of a fee of Five dollars, have a supplemental examination on such subjects at the next regular examination; and if he pass on such conditional subjects he shall be considered as having passed such intermediate examination.
-Any candidate at any intermediate examination who fails to pass in more than two of the prescribed subjects shall be deemed to have wholly iners may require, 44.
-The examinations prescribed by the Board of Examiners shall be on the subjects following:-
+42. Any candidate at any intermediate examination who fails to make the required mark in not more than two of the subjects prescribed may, on payment of a fee of Five dollars, have a supplemental examination on such subjects at the next regular examination; and if he pass on such conditional subjects he shall be considered as having passed such intermediate examination.
+Any candidate at any intermediate examination who fails to pass in more than two of the prescribed subjects shall be deemed to have wholly failed.

-43. Intermediate Examinations shall be under the direction and control of the Council of the Barristers' Society through its Board of Examiners and shall be by written or printed questions to be answered in writing with such "viva voce" examination as the exam-
+43. Intermediate Examinations shall be under the direction and control of the Council of the Barristers' Society through its Board of Examiners and shall be by written or printed questions to be answered in writing with such "viva voce" examination as the examiners and provided the statement of the control of the council of the counci iners may require,